bytebone/how2host/vaultwarden/README.md

     sshd    24167    root  4u  IPv6  99527153   0t0  TCP *:4334 (LISTEN)
     sshd    29370    root  4u  IPv4  10998432   0t0  TCP 172.0.0.1:4334->56.223.57.86:51434 (ESTABLISHED)

-Where `4334` would be the Port you've specified.
+Where `4334` would be the port you've specified.

 To finish this this section, disconnect from the server once more, returning to your local terminal, and run the command `nano .ssh/config`.
 > This command will not work on Windows, and I don't know which command will.
 Feel free to make a PR adding this info.